karmaniverous/entity-manager/.stan/system/stan.requirements.md

 - Value-first helpers and patterns ensure literal keys are preserved across module boundaries (use “as const” and “satisfies”).
 - Runtime behavior remains unchanged: Zod-based validation persists; we intersect parsed configuration with captured literal types at the type level.

+Zod-schema-first EM inference (no generics at call sites)

+- Factory supports optional entitiesSchema: Record<entityToken, Zod schema>.
+- When provided, EM is inferred as { [ET]: z.infer<typeof schema[ET]> } directly from values.
+- When omitted, EM falls back to a broad EntityMap (no breaking change).
+- Schemas define only non-generated properties (base/domain fields).
+Do not include:
+  - global keys (hashKey/rangeKey),
+  - generated property tokens (sharded/unsharded keys such as userPK, firstNameRK).
+- Item-facing types layer optional key/token strings and base properties over schemas where applicable.
+- Record-facing types layer required global keys (hashKey/rangeKey) over schemas for storage-facing shapes.
+- Runtime config parsing/validation remains unchanged; entitiesSchema is used for type capture only.

 Naming and acronym policy (hard rule)

 - Acronyms are reserved for type-parameter names only (e.g., CC, EM, ET, IT, ITS, EOT, EIBT, ERBT as template parameter identifiers).